Barclay Manufacturing Company: The ones with pinched axles

 In the 1950s and 1960s, Barclay's diecast metal vehicles continued in popularity.
 Common sizes were vehicles just over 1 inch long, but others were 3 to 4 inches.
-A variety of cars were produced like a tiny VW Beetle and some sports and racing cars, often with tiny metal drivers.
+A variety of cars were produced, like a tiny VW Beetle and some sports and racing cars, often with tiny metal drivers.
 Some generic trucks appeared as well.
-One clever compact set was a car carrier with folding ramp and four cars.
+A compact set including a car carrier with folding ramp and four cars was released.
 Another was a tall-nosed GM Motorama-style pickup carrying nine wooden 'beer' barrels.
 This same truck also appeared in a white 'milk and ice cream' version.

-Barclay cars are recognizable for their simple single cast bodies, somewhat like miniature Tootsietoys, though distinct from that company, some Barclay models had drivers separately cast in metal and painted then put in proper position in the vehicles.
+Barclay cars are recognizable for their simple single cast bodies.
+Some Barclay models had drivers separately cast in metal and painted, then put in the proper position in the vehicles.
 The vehicles were adorned with neither windows nor interiors.
-Notable were the vehicles' pinched flat axles that protruded rather boldly from the wheels (something that safety standards would likely not allow today).
+Notable were the vehicles' pinched flat axles that protruded from the wheels.
 Cars were painted a variety of colors – especially bright blues, reds, and oranges.

-One line produced around 1960 was the 'Bottle Series' Metal Miniatures.
-Barclay's tiny vehicles were placed in a small blister card covered with clear plastic in the form of a bottle.
+The 'Bottle Series' Metal Miniatures were produced around 1960.
+Barclay's tiny vehicles were placed in a small blister card covered with clear plastic, shaped like a bottle.
 On one side of the package, a skyscraper was illustrated – on the other side, a country lane.
 The entire package was only slightly smaller than 4 x 2.75 inches.
 There was no decoration or writing on the cardboard back of the package.
 At the bottom of the package was boldly written 'All American', each letter in a square each alternating red and blue (and somewhat reminiscent of wooden letter blocks lined up).
-Perhaps this slogan emphasized that these toys were not made in England (like Matchbox or Budgie) or any other country.
-The bottle series were priced at 19 cents.
+The bottle series was priced at 19 cents.

 Turbulent times

-The 1960s would prove to be a turbulent time for the "old line" toy manufacturers.
-Before the decade was over, the A.C.
-Gilbert Company and Lionel, both legends in the toy world, would be gone.
-Marx was severely crippled.

-Barclay ceased trading in 1971 due to an inability to compete with plastics and the rapidly changing market (e.g. Mattel Hot Wheels), not because of issues regarding lead, which has been a popular misconception.
+Barclay ceased trading in 1971 due to an inability to compete with plastics and the rapidly changing market (e.g. Mattel Hot Wheels).

 Legacy

-The old firm's trademark rights were re-acquired in the 1990s, and now The Barclay Company once again manufactures solid metal reproductions of Barclay and Manoil Manufacturing Co. figures.
+The old firm's trademark rights were re-acquired in the 1990s, and the company continues to manufacture solid metal reproductions of Barclay and Manoil Manufacturing Co. figures.